-From I-5, exit east onto NE 45th Street.
-Travel east on NE 45th Street to 15th Avenue NE.
-The museum is off of NE 45th Street between 15th and 17th Avenue NE (aka, Memorial Way NE).
+From I-5, exit east onto NE 45th St. Travel east to 15th Ave NE.
+The museum is on the Northwest corner of UW campus between 15th Ave NE and Memorial Way NE.

 Many buses serve the University District and can drop you within a block or two of the museum entrance.
 For timetables, routes and help, consult King County Metro’s trip planner tool.

 Plan the safest route by with the City of Seattle's Interactive Bicycle Map.
 The museum is just a half-mile north of the Burke Gilman Trail, and there are bike racks near the front entrance of the museum.

 The University of Washington light rail station is located next to Husky Stadium.
 For schedules, visit the Sound Transit Link light rail website.
 The Burke Museum is a 20-minute walk through campus or a short bus ride on route 43 or 44.

 The closest visitor parking is the N1 lot located next to the Burke Museum.
 Visitors can drive straight to the lot from Memorial Way NE and pay by machine with a credit card or use the pay by phone app.

 Parking in another lot on campus?
 Stop by the north University of Washington (UW) parking gatehouse near the corner of NE 45th St and 17th Ave NE/Memorial Way NE to ask what parking is available near the Burke.
 The next closest visitor lots are C1-C6 Central Plaza Garage (entrance at 15th Ave NE and NE 41st St), N28 (Monday–Friday only) and Padelford Garage.

 UW Parking Rates:

 - Weekdays 6 am – 4 pm , $4/hr or $17 all-day; $6 flat fee after 4 pm